UMSATS/can-wrapper-module/README.md

 To import **CAN Wrapper** you will need to:

 1. Open your terminal in the root folder of your STM32 project
-2. Enter the following command
+2. Enter the following command:

 ```bash
 git submodule add https://github.com/UMSATS/can-wrapper-module Drivers/can-wrapper-module
 ```

 3. From STM32CubeIDE, right click on the `can-wrapper-driver/Inc` folder and click `Add/remove include path...`.
 4. Leave all configurations selected and hit `OK`.
 5. CAN Wrapper requires a dedicated timer peripheral to work.
 Enable `TIM16` in your `.ioc`.